paperclipsvinny/physical-cyber-range/README.md

 ## Hardware
-![Picture of the switch and router.](Images/IMG_3845.jpg)
+![Picture of the switch and router.](Images/IMG_3845.jpg) This picture was taken later, after I realized the switch was a perfect place to deposit some stickers from my collection:

 ![Picture of the swaggy stickers that adorn my router.](Images/IMG_7530.jpeg)

 | Component | Device |